-- An employee of a school district must obtain written consent of a child's parent(s)/legal guardian before the employee may: - A) Conduct a psychological examination, test, or treatment as required under Section 38.004 (referring to or relating to child abuse reporting); or - B) Make or authorize the making of videotape of a child or record or authorize the recording of a child's voice. - An employee of a school district is not required to obtain the consent of a child's parent(s)/ legal guardian before the employee may make a videotape of a child or authorize the recording of a child's voice if the videotape or voice recording is to be used only for: - A) Purposes of safety, including the maintenance of order and discipline in common areas of the campus or on the school buses; - B) A purpose related to an extracurricular activity; or - C) a purpose related to regular classroom instruction.
+- An employee of a school district must obtain written consent of a child's parent(s)/legal guardian before the employee may: - A) Conduct a psychological examination, test, or treatment as required under Section 38.004; or - B) Make or authorize the making of videotape of a child or record or authorize the recording of a child's voice. - An employee of a school district is not required to obtain the consent of a child's parent(s)/ legal guardian before the employee may make a videotape of a child or authorize the recording of a child's voice if the videotape or voice recording is to be used only for: - A) Purposes of safety, including the maintenance of order and discipline in common areas of the campus or on the school buses; - B) A purpose related to an extracurricular activity; or - C) a purpose related to regular classroom instruction.